How to set up an Advanced filter in Excel 2003, and send data to a different sheet, or remove duplicates.

 In this example, any customer whose name contains "mart" will pass through the Excel advanced filter.

 The question mark (?) wildcard character represents one characters in that position.
-In this example any 4-letter product that begins with c, and ends with ke, will pass through the Excel advanced filter.
+In this example any product that begins with c, followed by one character, then followed by ke, will pass through the Excel advanced filter.

 The tilde (~) wildcard character lets you search for characters that are used as wildcards.
-In this example any products that begins with Good and ends with Eats, will pass through the Excel advanced filter.
+In this example any products that begins with Good and has Eats somewhere in the remaining text, will pass through the Excel advanced filter.

 To extract a list of items in a range, you can use two columns for one of the fields (e.g. Date).
 If you enter two criteria on the same row in the criteria range, you create an AND statement.
 In this example, any records that are extracted must be greater than the first date AND less than the second date.